blockchain-certificates/cert-issuer/docs/docker.md

     ```

 3. Run
-TODO: there is an cert-issuer in the Dockerfile and/or setup.py.
+TODO: there is an issue in the Dockerfile and/or setup.py.
 The pip install here shouldn't be required.
 For now, these get it running:

     ```